 - Most small business accounts

-However, RMDs don’t apply to Roth IRAs, because contributions to these accounts are taken from your paycheck after it has been taxed.
+However, RMDs don’t apply to Roth IRAs, because contributions to these accounts are with after-tax dollars.
+That said, RMDs do apply to inherited IRAs.

 - Locate your age on the IRS Uniform Lifetime Table